banner

 Hello, Happy New Year and welcome to the January newsletter.
 I hope you all had a great Christmas and thank you to everyone who left presents out for me when I delivered the Christmas boxes!

 The squash is now Crown Prince.
-The Cavolo Nero and green kale are limited at the moment, but there are still some mizuna from the tunnels.
+The Cavolo Nero and green kale are limited at the moment because of the deer attack, but there are still some mizuna from the tunnels.
 This is a feathery leaved salad otherwise known as Japanese mustard, and has a peppery taste similar to rocket.
 It can be used in a salad, a cheese sandwich or a stir fry.
-When they have finished, or maybe sooner, we will be moving on to Pak Choi, which is green and trumpet shaped.
-You treat it the same, and can eat the stalks too!
+When they have finished, we will hopefully be moving on to pak choi, but these are a bit behind at the moment.
+The eating apples are now Sturmer Pippin, but if you get apples in your boxes they will be Bramleys.
+The white potatoes (from next week) are CAROLUS as usual.

-So, on the farm at the moment, the sheep are housed so I can keep an eye on them as they approach lambing.
-They should soon be scanned so I can direct the feed at the ones that need it most – anything thin, or going to have twins/triplets.
-I am also working my way through all those irritating maintenance jobs that seem to accumulate from being put off when I am busy during the summer, and have two tunnels to clad after the recent gales!
+So, on the farm at the moment, the sheep are about to be housed so I can keep an eye on them as they approach lambing.
+Then I’ve got the hedges to trim before working my way through all those irritating maintenance jobs that seem to accumulate from being put off when I am busy during the summer!
 Then soon, I will be sowing seeds for the coming season’s crops and it will start all over again!

 soil association symbol